 7.6.
-Right to transferability of your Personal Data
+Right of transferability of your Personal Data

 In certain cases, you have the right to obtain the Personal Data relating to you that you have provided to Accomodata in a structured, common and machine-readable form, and you have the right to transfer that data to another data processor.
 The cases in question are as follows:

-2. Processing shall be carried out by means of automated processes.
+Processing shall be carried out by means of automated processes

 Both of the above conditions must be met.
 If this is not the case, you do not have a right to transferability.